Steelmark: Description

 The Steelmark consists of three four-pointed starlike figures within a circle.
 The stars in the design approximate a type of geometric figure called an astroid, a particular type of hypocycloid with four cusps.
 The original figures were most likely constructed with the help of French curves and a bit of artistic license, as the logo was designed decades before computer-aided graphics came into common use.
 The actual figures are somewhat more concave than mathematically true astroids.
 A yellow figure is located at the top of the design, orange to the right and blue on the bottom, with the word "Steel" on the left side.
 The logo appears within a gray ring against a white background.

 History

-The Steelmark logo was unveiled in January 1960, with AISI president Benjamin F. Fairless proclaiming that the campaign marked "the first time that steel has been merchandised industry-wide at the consumer level".
+The Steelmark logo was designed by brand consultancy firm Lippencott & Marguiles and unveiled in January 1960, with AISI president Benjamin F. Fairless proclaiming that the campaign marked "the first time that steel has been merchandised industry-wide at the consumer level".
 Fairless predicted that the program would help American steel makers fend off demand for imports.

 Individual steel makers could use the design to promote the steel in finished products, and to help create a competitive awareness of the strength and quality of steel against aluminum and plastics.
 In 1964, the steel industry distributed 21 million of the Steelmark decals to be affixed to appliances and other household products.